Putin under pressure to show he can cure Russia's economic ills

 Capital flight is expected to soar far above $100 billion this year and some analysts expect capital controls though the government denies this.
 Meanwhile central bank interventions to help the rouble have drawn on reserves.

-Analysts say Putin has avoided budget cuts in some areas, such as social spending and defense, because he does not want to look weak internationally or provoke unrest.
+Analysts say Putin has avoided budget cuts in some areas, such as social spending and defence, because he does not want to look weak internationally or provoke unrest.

 He is mindful of street protests against him in the winter of 2011-12, which critics say led to a clampdown on the opposition, and will be anxious to avoid more.